BIOGRAPHY:

 This resulted in increase in the ground water level.
 After that, Hazare along with his team worked out the cropping pattern suitable to the quality of soil and the water volume available for farming.
 This led to increase in the water table by making water available for 1,500 acres of land instead of 300 acres.
 As a natural sequel, this effort led to yielding of food-grains and the villagers became self-sufficient in terms of food.
 The table turned turtle – earlier there was no work available for the villagers, now manpower was required to be imported from neighbouring villages.

-The changes in theeconomics brought all the villagers under one roof of unity and people voluntarily contributed in terms of labour and money to build a school, a hostel, a temple and other buildings.
-Mass marriages, grains bank, dairy, cooperative society, self-help groups for women and youth mandals helped develop the village in all aspects and gave a new face to it.bio-6
+economics brought all the villagers under one roof of unity and people voluntarily contributed in terms of labour and money to build a school, a hostel, a temple and other buildings.
+Mass marriages, grains bank, dairy, cooperative society, self-help groups for women and youth mandals helped develop the village in all aspects and gave a new face to it.

 Hazare opines that proper planning of natural and human resources can result in the betterment of a person, area, villageinstead of exploiting such resources.
 He says, “Today we all are exploiting the earthen resources like petrol, diesel, kerosene, coal and water.
 This can never be termed as perennial development as it is going to lead a state of destruction one day.
 The sources of energy are limited and hence I am concerned about the next generations.
 Today many of the villages of almost every state are feeling the brunt of water shortage.
 Building concrete jungles does not mean development as Gandhiji had rightly said.